petru/cakewalk/README.md

 Cakewalk - The IRC Bot Building Framework
 =====================================

-**The Cakewalk project is no longer maintained.
-No new features will be added, and no bugs will be fixed.
-The repository has been archived.
-If you wish to continue developing Cakewalk, please fork the project.
-I am not accepting new maintainers for this project.**
+Cakewalk is an attempt at reviving a retired IRC bot building framework called **cinch**.
+While the codebase seems to be working just fine with Ruby versions up to 2.7.x, our main focus is Ruby 3.x.

 Description
 -----------

-Cakewalk is an IRC Bot Building Framework for quickly creating IRC bots in Ruby with minimal effort.
+Cakewalk is an IRC bot building framework for quickly creating IRC bots in Ruby with minimal effort.
 It provides a simple interface based on plugins and rules.
 It's as easy as creating a plugin, defining a rule, and watching your profits flourish.